 2. Take virtual connection beyond standards

-Regularly scheduled events like daily check-ins on Slack or weekly one-on-ones with supervisors and their direct reports on Zoom have more or less become the price of doing remote business.
+Regularly scheduled events like daily check-ins on Slack, or weekly one-on-ones with supervisors and their direct, and reports on Zoom have more or less become the price of doing remote business.

 In fact, 72% of executives are planning to invest in technology to promote virtual collaboration as part of their efforts to enable remote work.